avive/karmacoin/crates/base/proto/karma_coin/README.md

 Identity Bundles and DialupInfo includes the identity's server or client implemented protocol version.

-Copyright (c) 2021 by the [Subnet Authors](https://github.com/subnetter?tab=repositories).
-This work is licensed under the Subnet License v0.1.0.
+Copyright (c) 2022 by the [KarmaCoin Authors](https://github.com/).
+This work is licensed under the KarmaCoin License v0.1.0.